• Nepal Trekking Planner

 Where ever you travel around Neal, the heritage culture and customs follow you.
 From the main cities, and towns as far as rural villages, each major places have temples, shrines, and monasteries.

 The heritage site continues high towards the Everest region, located within Sagarmatha National Park.
-Added to the list of World Heritage Sites in 1979 enriched with exotic flora/fauna and the world's highest peaks.
+It was added to the list of World Heritage Sites in 1979, enriched with exotic flora and fauna and the world's highest peaks.

 Pashupatinath Temple.

-Pashupatinath Temple, revered as the holiest of all holy sites by Hindus all around the world, is located amidst Kathmandu city.
-A short drive from your hotel, heading east from the city close on route to Nepal international airport.
+Pashupatinath Temple, revered as the holiest of all holy sites by Hindus worldwide, is located in Kathmandu city.
+It is a short drive from your hotel, heading east from the city to Nepal International Airport.

-Pashupatinath Temple is one of the holy pilgrimages sites for Hindu devotees.
-As per the Hindu myth and religion, the sacred site is considered the protector of the universe.
-The patron deity of Nepalese people, where worship and prayer are held every morning and evening time.
-A beautiful golden pagoda roofed temple with silver doors on four cardinal square sides.
+Pashupatinath Temple is one of the holy pilgrimage sites for Hindu devotees.
+As per the Hindu myth and religion, the sacred site is considered the universe's protector.
+The patron deity of Nepalese people is where worship and prayer are held every morning and evening—a beautiful golden pagoda-roofed temple with silver doors on four cardinal square sides.

 The main idol is a phallus of Lord Shiva in the middle of the temple, guarded by a golden-colored Nandi Bull.
-The vehicle of Shiva, and a companion, where non-Hindus are not allowed to enter the main temple courtyard.
+The vehicle of Shiva, and a companion, where non-Hindus cannot enter the central temple courtyard.

 But visitors can observe the temple and religious activities from the east of Bagmati River close to a serene forest.
 Once a year in February as per the Hindu Lunar calendar a great religious festival is held.
 Which is called ‘Shiva Ratri’ the day/night of Lord Shiva's birth anniversary, thousands of pilgrims, and worshippers.
-All Hindu Nepalese from across the country, as well as from India pay homage on this special day.
+All Hindu Nepalese from across the country and India pay homage on this special day.

-The temple's exact dates are unknown but believed it was constructed in the 1692 Century.
+The temple's exact dates are unknown, but it is believed it was constructed in the 1692 Century.

 Boudhanath Stupa.

-Bouddhanath Stupa with a large dome, known to be the largest in all Asia, as well around the world.
-Located east of Kathmandu city, the area of Bouddhanath Stupa is also called ‘Little Tibet’.
-Due to the mass number of local inhabitants of Tibetan origin and similar culture, that dwells around the Bouddhanath areas.
+Bouddhanath Stupa has a large dome, known to be the largest in Asia and around the world.
+Located east of Kathmandu city, the area around the Bouddhanath Stupa is also called ‘Little Tibet’ due to the large number of local inhabitants of Tibetan origin and similar culture that dwell around the Bouddhanath areas.

-The massive mandala shape makes Bouddhanath Stupa one of the masterpieces and the greatest work of craftsmanship.
-The base of the stupa structure consists of three large platforms, the size gets smaller heading upwards.
+The massive mandala shape makes Bouddhanath Stupa one of the masterpieces and the most incredible work of craftsmanship.
+The base of the stupa structure consists of three large platforms, and the size gets smaller as it heads upwards.

 The three great platforms symbolize the sky, and the circular vase supporting the semi-sphere signifies water.
 The eyes of Lord Buddha painted in four cardinal directions, symbolize all-seeing eyes of wisdom.
 Which makes the whole environment as being blessed, the lower base encircled with prayer wheels.

-The Bouddhanath Stupa dates back to 600 AD and remains a sacred site for all Buddhism.
-One can witness pilgrims from all walks of life that circuits around the Stupa, known as the holy Kora.
-The stupa is described as the five most promising elements representing Buddha that are earth, air, water, fire, and space.
-Which is comprised of the architecture of the Bouddhanath Stupa.
+The Bouddhanath Stupa dates back to 600 AD and remains a sacred site for all Buddhists.
+One can witness pilgrims from all walks of life circuiting around the Stupa, known as the holy Kora.
+The stupa is described as the five most promising elements representing Buddha: earth, air, water, fire, and space, which comprise the architecture of the Bouddhanath Stupa.

 Swayambhunath Stupa.

 Swayambhunath Stupa, one of the oldest Buddhist monuments in the country, believed history of 2,600 years old.
-The famous highlight and landmark of Kathmandu and Nepal stand on a hillock, covered in green forest.
+The famous highlight and landmark of Kathmandu and Nepal stands on a hillock covered in green forest.

 The favorite dwelling place for the rhesus monkey species, hence it is also known famously as Monkey Temple.
 The stupa on a high hill dominates Kathmandu city and the valley.
 The white painted stupa with four all-seeing eyes of Lord Buddha, overlooking the city.